-All Animals Are Dogs: Hector, the little blue dragon, often acts like a dog (he growls, sometimes barks, and cocks his leg to pee).
+All Animals Are Dogs: Hector, the little blue dragon, often acts like a dog (he growls, sometimes barks, and cocks his leg to pee), but gets angry if someone mistakes him for one.
 He also wears a dog collar.

 Catch Phrase: Gwizdo has a collection of these ("Just sign here, here, and here."
 "Boyoboyoboyoboy!"
 "Run for your liiiiiiives!"), and Lian-Chu even gets in on the action once in a while ("It won't work, Gwizdo").